ladeyekun/ladeyekun/README.md

 ![Banner](https://vending.tisdynamicssolutions.com/images/banner.jpg)

-I am Lateef Adeyekun, a backend developer and current software developer student at Manitoba Institute of Trades and Technology (MITT).
-I am passionate about building web applications that not just works efficiently but looks professioanl.
+I am Lateef Adeyekun, a backend developer and a current Software Development student at the Manitoba Institute of Trades and Technology (MITT).
+I am passionate about building web applications that are not only efficient but also professionally designed.

-My love for technology started during my undergraduate days out of curiousity of understanding how computer works and led me into my interest in software development space.
-I have worked with PHP, MySQL, MSSQL, Java in the past.
+My love for technology began during my undergraduate days out of curiosity about how computers work, which eventually led me to the exciting world of software development.
+Over the years, I have gained experience working with technologies such as PHP, MySQL, MSSQL, and Java.

-My goal is to continue in my quest to create impactful projects, connect with inspiring people and make some meaningful contributions to the tech space.
-If we share the same goal, we can connect, share ideas and build something meaningful together
+My goal is to continue creating impactful projects, connect with like-minded individuals, and make meaningful contributions to the tech industry.
+If you share similar goals, let’s connect, exchange ideas, and build something remarkable together.

 ## My skills